gretro/robs-fetch/README.md

 [![robs-fetch](https://img.shields.io/npm/v/robs-fetch.svg)](https://www.npmjs.com/package/robs-fetch)

 # Redux-Observable fetch (robs-fetch)
-Redux-Observable fetch (*robs-fetch*) is a set of redux actions as well as an Epic to allow you to make REST requests easily in a *redux-observable* setup.
+Redux-observable fetch (*robs-fetch*) is a set of redux actions as well as an Epic to allow you to make REST requests easily in a *redux-observable* setup.

 It standardise the approach one may use to make *fetch* requests in an elegant fashion.